 The SCC campus has a number of wonderful student services, The Student Center/the Lair (bldg. #6), is the center of student activities and services.
-The areas available include a cafeteria, auditorium, a lounge area including the Entertainment Center (GAME ROOM), and the student bookstore.
+The areas available include a cafeteria, auditorium, a lounge area and the student bookstore.
 Some additional highlights are a student-operated restaurant, bakery, greenhouse, childcare and a hair/nail salon.
-In the Health Science building, students can make an appointment for dental X-rays, instructions on oral hygiene/polishing, heart evaluation through EKG and Echocardiography, lung evaluation through pulmonary function testing, and some vision care services.
+In the Health Science building, students can make an appointment for dental X-rays, instructions on oral hygiene/polishing, heart evaluation through EKG and Echocardiography, lung evaluation through pulmonary function testing.
 (Some services performed during selected quarters only, check with department for dates and times).